esohman/JapaneseBeauty/README.md

 | Shiseido      | shiseido_japan      |
 | TBC Aesthetic | tbc_aesthetic       |

 The data is from between January 2016 and May 2021.

-The data is formatted as one json dataframe.
+The data is formatted as one json dataframe that has been split into multiple files using the split command (due to file size constraints on GitHub).
+The files can be easily merged again by typing ```cat x?? > beauty_json.csv``` in terminal.

 To cite this data use: